Environment, Governance and Development

-The aim of this course is to introduce students to the major debates surrounding environment and development, and to provide a broader understanding of the North-South dimensions of environmental governance.
-It will be an optional course on the MSc in Environment, Politics and Development; therefore it is carefully designed to intersect with, but not duplicate the core course in Environment, Politics and Development (the team taught core course).
-In this course students will be engaged in the debates about governing the environment at various scales, and how they interlink with dynamics of development.
+The aim of this module is to introduce students to the major debates surrounding environment and development, and to provide a broader understanding of the North-South dimensions of environmental governance.
+It will be an optional module on the MSc in Environment, Politics and Development; therefore it is carefully designed to intersect with, but not duplicate the core module in Environment, Politics and Development (the team taught core module).
+In this module students will be engaged in the debates about governing the environment at various scales, and how they interlink with dynamics of development.
 The environment is an ideal arena to examine this because of the transboundary nature of environmental change, which necessarily implies policies that link the local and the global through a series of networks ranging from states to NGOs to international organisations.
-The core conceptual underpinning for the course is political ecology.
-The course examines the major approaches to the study of the environment and how they inter-relate with forms of governance from the global scale to regions, states communities and the individual.
-The course will draw on a range of case studies to illuminate the conceptual debates eg how to govern fisheries and common grazing lands, the role of NGOs, the promotion of the green economy for development and the controversies over population.
+The core conceptual underpinning for the module is political ecology.
+The module examines the major approaches to the study of the environment and how they inter-relate with forms of governance from the global scale to regions, states communities and the individual.
+The module will draw on a range of case studies to illuminate the conceptual debates eg how to govern fisheries and common grazing lands, the role of NGOs, the promotion of the green economy for development and the controversies over population.

-This course will introduce students to the major debates around governing the environment.
+This module will introduce students to the major debates around governing the environment.
 It will offer a critical analysis of the different scales we use to understand the relationships between environmental governance and development.
-At the end of the course students should:
+At the end of the module students should:

 - have developed a thorough understanding major debates in environmental governance and development

 - be able to critically interrogate those debates